State abbreviation/Postal code: Hawaii/HI

 Among the major points of interest are Hawaii Volcanoes National Park (Hawaii), Haleakala National Park (Maui), Puuhonua o Honaunau National Historical Park (Hawaii), Polynesian Cultural Center (Oahu), the USS Arizona and USS Missouri Memorial at Pearl Harbor, The National Memorial Cemetery of the Pacific (Oahu), and Iolani Palace (the only royal palace in the U.S.), Bishop Museum, and Waikiki Beach (all in Honolulu).

-Hawaii-born Barack Obama was elected president of the United States.
+In 2008, Hawaii-born Barack Obama was elected president of the United States.

 All U.S. States: Population & Economy